 Road Traffic Act 1988 s143

-Often called “driving without insurance” but the fact is that the Road Traffic Act states to “USE” a vehicle without insurance is an offence.
+The above charge is often called “driving without insurance” however the fact is that the Road Traffic Act states to “USE” a vehicle without insurance is an offence.
 The car may be parked or just sitting in the street and you could be guilty of the offence.

 We have defended a case where a private hire taxi company had failed to insure one of their drivers and he was subsequently charged with s143.
 He had tendered a guilty plea in absence of representation however when we met with him we explained that this is the only exception to the strict liability that this charge attracts.
 That is as an employee you can assume that your employer has insured the vehicle that he asks you to drive in the course of your work.
 His guilty plea was withdrawn, the Crown accepted his not guilty plea and he lived to drive another day.